-Florida's no-fault divorce laws means that: (a) the spouse seeking it does not have to have any justification for it other than not wanting to continue the marraige because of irreconcilable differences, (b) itis a process of making decisions about the distribution of the common assets, income and child rearing responsibilities of the married couple.
+Florida's no-fault divorce law means that: (a) the spouse seeking it does not have to have any justification for it, other than not wanting to continue the marriage because of irreconcilable differences, (b) it is a process of making decisions about the distribution of the common assets, income and child rearing responsibilities of the married couple.
 These are primarily: (1) the division of the marital assets net of debts, (2) the decision of whether or not alimony is awarded to a former wife or husband and for how much and (3) the distribution of custody and support of their children.
 These things are rarely affected by a spouse’s conduct during the marriage or who is at fault for its breakdown.

 Assets net of debt that were acquired during the marriage are almost always split in half.
 With alimony, the length of the marriage, and the disparity of income or earning capacity between the spouses mainly determine how much, if any of it is awarded.
 Child custody and support decisions are based on what is best for the children.
 Which spouse was more responsible with money, who was the harder worker, and which spouse was more faithful are mostly immaterial.

 Florida No-Fault Divorces Are Not About Morality

 Of course, divorces involve two people that shared strong feelings towards each other.
 When a potential divorce client meets me for the first time, their feelings are still raw, and their wounds are fresh and I expect a certain amount of emotion.
-But I would be doing a disservice to my clients if I did not explain that, in the Florida, the legal divorce process is not a place to establish guilt.
+But, as your divorce attorney, I would be doing a disservice to my clients if I did not explain that the Florida legal divorce process is not a place to establish guilt.
 Attempting to do so could damage their case for a fair distribution of assets, alimony, child support and child custody.